durrantlab/gypsum_dl/README.md

                         output file(s) will be saved.
   --job_manager {mpi,multiprocessing,serial}
                         Determine what style of multiprocessing to use: mpi, multiprocessing, or serial.
-If this program is being used by a program in MPI mode, we recommend setting this to serial.
+If running Gypsum-DL in MPI mode, we recommend setting this to serial.
 Serial will override the num_processors flag, forcing it to be one.
-                        MPI mode requires mpi4py versions 2.1.0 or newer and to be executed as:
+MPI mode requires mpi4py 2.1.0 or higher and should be executed as:
                             mpirun -n $NTASKS python -m mpi4py run_gypsum_dl.py ...-settings...
   --num_processors N, -p N
                         Number of processors to use for parallel calculations.